 For big pores, and wrinkles you can try applying a makeup primer to the face before applying concealer, or foundation.
 Makeup primer is meant to fill in the gaps in your skin so the makeup you apply next will go on smoothly to the face, and it makes those pores, and wrinkles less visible.

-After applying concealer, and foundation, you can take a large powder puff and lightly dip it in powder, too much powder doesn't look natural and it will make wrinkles more apparent.
+After applying concealer, and foundation, you can take a large powder puff, or your biggest makeup brush, and lightly dip it in powder, too much powder doesn't look natural and it will make wrinkles more apparent.
 Now pat the powder puff lightly, also so that it mixes with the cream foundation and makes an even finish.
 No rubbing as this can cause streaking in your foundation.
 The powder evens it out even more and sets it better as well as taking away shine but leaving a healthy sheen.

 Feminizing the eyebrows can dramatically feminize the face because the eyebrows and eyes are the most expressive area of the body.
 They provide a frame for your face.
 The proper shape can provide an instant eye lift, while a poorly shaped brow can darken and obscure the eyes or create a perpetual unwanted expression.
-Thin, dark and defined eyebrows gives such a girly look.
-TGirls tend to have thicker eye brows so they need more tweezing.
+Darker, and defined eyebrows gives such a girly look.

 When using an eyebrow pencil, make sure it is sharpened and then use little feather-like strokes.